The investment framework of Benjamin Graham — Warren Buffett's mentor — is based almost completely on audited data.

 Value Investing is a long-term activity by design.
 Graham's framework includes multiple rules for quality and diversification.
 These rules ensure that an investor always errs on the side of caution, and that even the occasional misstep has no significant effect on one's portfolio.

 Therefore, short-term changes in a stock's grading need not be taken too seriously; as Graham explains below.
-Graham also gives detailed instructions on when to sell a stock.

 "Most businesses change in character and quality over the years, sometimes for the better, perhaps more often for the worse.
 The investor need not watch his companies’ performance like a hawk; but he should give it a good, hard look from time to time."